MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/manage-observability.md

 ### Service level objectives (SLOs)

 An SLO consists of an SLI, the duration over which that SLI is measured, and the targeted success rate that is practically achievable.
-Defining your course and targeted success can be an overwhelming task initially.
+Defining your direction and targeted success can be an overwhelming task initially.
 Don't expect perfection, but rather steady improvement over multiple iterations.

 SLOs can depend on: